 If you experience any issues while trying to charge your controller, please try the following steps:

-The USB cable which came with your PS5 console is a Type-C to Type-A USB cable.
+The USB cable that comes with your PS5 console is a Type-C to Type-A USB cable.
 The smaller, rounder end (which goes into the controller) is Type-C, and the larger, rectangular end is Type-A.

 To check the status while charging, tap the PS button on the DualSense wireless controller.